 "The last representative of the spiritualist and symbolist school which flourished and then vanished thirty years ago, Fernand Khnopff, is dead.
 He was a completely distinguished and charming artists, discreet, aloof, retiring.
 His work was characterized by refined feeling and carfeul execution, but his 'literature' was very private and did not try to exert an influence even in Belgium.
 He painted for the initiate.
 He won the unreserved esteem and affection of those who knew him.
 He did not seek to stimulate the intellectual work, which takes only impresarios as its guides and not those who live in ivory towers." - Obituary published 1 December 1921 in Bulletin de la Vie Artistique, Brussels.

 After Khnopff's death, the family destroyed his papers.
-The next year, his sister Marguerite Freson-Khnopff donated the artist's last self-portrait to the portrait Gallery of the Uffizi in Florence.
-The contents of his studio were sold on Novmber 27, 1922 by Galerie Georges Giroux of Brussels, the same establishment that previously sold the atelier of his mentor Xavier Mellery.
+The next year, his sister Marguerite Freson-Khnopff donated the artist's last self-portrait to the portrait Gallery of the Uffizi in Florence where it now graces the Vasari Corridor.
+The contents of his studio were sold on November 27, 1922 by Galerie Georges Giroux of Brussels, the same establishment that previously sold the atelier of his mentor Xavier Mellery.